tolworthy/TEDAgame/README.md

 ## MAKE MONEY

 TEDAgame is based on users adding content.
-But lets face it: people are busy, and adding good content takes time and experience.
+But let's face it, people are busy, and adding good content takes time and experience.
 This creates a market: some players specialise in adding content, and other players pay them.
 This is the business model: get a reputation as a good coder or good story writer.
 Maybe specialise in one kind of code or story.
 Then use Patreon so people who like that kind of story can pay a dollar a month to get those stories added.

 That is my business model: I created the game, so I figure people are likely to trust me to add content.
 If a few hundred players give a couple of dollars a month each via Patreon,  that starts to look like a viable income.
 Personally, I like ancient stories and interesting ideas, so that's the kind of thing I am most likely to add.
 Maybe you like coding shoot-em-ups, so your followers will pay you to add that functionality?
 Maybe you're great at writing dialogue, and you create a character who says funny stuff?
 You could release a new story each month, a kind of soap opera in game form!
 Maybe you care passionately about some cause or hobby and others do too?
 TEDAgame is not a single story game: it's a platform for anything you want.